Veterinary Technician Schools in Nebraska

 United States Nebraska

-With Salaries in Nebraska coming in at higher than, similar to, and lower than national averages, another way to weigh potential earnings is to consider the cost of living.
-According to the Missouri Information and Economic Resource Center (MERIC 2021), Nebraska’s cost of living is the 19th most affordable in the nation, with particular savings in regard to housing and utilities.
+With salaries in Nebraska coming in similar to, or lower than national averages, another way to weigh potential earnings is to consider the cost of living.
+According to the Missouri Information and Economic Resource Center (MERIC 2024), Nebraska’s cost of living is the 21st most affordable in the nation, with particular savings in regard to housing and utilities.

 Regardless of whether the salaries are more than, less than, or equal to national averages, the dollar in Nebraska is going to go further than it might in more expensive regions in the U.S.